cselab/old_korali/doc/mkdocs/docs/index.md

-# Welcome to korali
+# Welcome to Korali

-korali is a high performance framework for optimization, sampling and Bayesian uncertainty quantification of large scale computational models.
+Korali is a high performance computing framework for optimization, sampling and Bayesian uncertainty quantification of large scale computational models.

-The framework is based on the [TORC](references.md#anchor_torc) task-parallel library for clusters, which is designed to provide unified programming and runtime support for computing platforms that range from single-core systems to hybrid multicore-GPU clusters and heterogenous Grid based supercomputers.
+Korali is based on the [TORC](references.md#anchor_torc) task-parallel library for clusters, which is designed to provide unified programming and runtime support for computing platforms that range from single-core systems to hybrid multicore-GPU clusters and heterogenous grid based supercomputers.

 <br><br>

-# What korali can do for you
+# What Korali does for you

 1. **Optimize**: given a cost function $F(\vartheta)$ find
 	$$